guettli/IUA/README.md

 If "responsible" does not fit.
 Which alternatives exist?

 In an Org-Chart there is a line between two boxes.
-Imagine there are two boxes A and B. How to call the line between A and B?
+Imagine there are two employees: A and B. How to call the line between A and B?

 * A is responsible for B
 * A is accountable for B